polterguy/polterguy.github.io/tutorials/database-crud/index.md

 # Automatically generate a CRUD Web API using Hyperlambda

-**Notice** - This is a _"hands on tutorial"_, and assumes you've already [installed Magic](/tutorials/getting-started/) locally or at some server somehow.
-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This is a _"hands on tutorial"_, and assumes you've already [installed Magic](/tutorials/getting-started/) locally or at some server.
+This tutorial covers the following parts of Magic and Hyperlambda.

-* How to automatically generate a Hyperlambda CRUD Web API wrapping your database
+* How to automatically generate a Hyperlambda HTTP CRUD API wrapping your database
 * The SQL, CRUD, Endpoints and Hyper IDE menu items
 * CRUD database slots
 * Passing arguments to Hyperlambda endpoints